 Using this basic URL will always drop Lender's on the pipeline page in Blend (pictured in the overview above), the same page they would be dropped on if they logged in through Blend directly.

 You will have to ask your customer to share their Blend URL with you.
 Note that there are different URLs for different environments that look very similar, and you will like need at least a beta URL for testing and their production URL for the final experience.

 If you want to drop the Lender on a specific page within Blend, then you will instead need the URL format of that page, and the UUID of the object.

-For example, the standard URL for a specific loan's page is:
+For example, the standard URL for a specific application's page is:

 https://**[blend deployment url]**/loans/**[loan uuid]**/overview

 You will then append the SSO redirect parameter

 https://**[blend deployment url]**/loans/**[loan uuid]**/overview?loginRedir=SSO

 You will also need to populate this URL with the UUID of the specific object you want to send them to.
 Depending on your integration, you most likely will have initially received this ID as part of an event message, or an API call response from Blend, or less commonly, you may retrieve it from the Blend API directly.

 An example of a complete URL to a specific application is: